 The Autopsy of Jane Doe

-Similarly focused on a family-run morgue, André Øvredal’s follow-up to 2013’s Troll Hunter (Tolljegeren, 2010) has father-and-son coroners (Brian Cox, Emile Hirsch) working one night on the corpse of a Jane Doe (Olwen Catherine Kelly) found at a domestic scene of multiple homicide.
+Set in a family-run morgue, André Øvredal’s follow-up to 2013’s Troll Hunter (Tolljegeren, 2010) has father-and-son coroners (Brian Cox, Emile Hirsch) working one night on the corpse of a Jane Doe (Olwen Catherine Kelly) found at a domestic scene of multiple homicide.
 Presented with the paradox of a body that shows no sign of external injury, but that conceals a complex chart of ritualised pain within, the pair find themselves unearthing a long, horrific American history of patriarchal violence against women – violence which they unwittingly reenact, and for which they, and others, must pay a heavy price.

 The Autopsy of Jane Doe carefully balances charm, mystery and frights, without ever forgetting a feminist subtext wherein it is better that past wrongs against women, however traumatic, be faced than merely buried, ignored or passed on.